data2health/Competitions/RPPR.md

 - Roadmap for next phase of work, including incorporation of expertise work such as CEREC.

 # Deliverables
-A functioning prototype of a CTSA Program-level competition review tool for projects and events that can be used in the cloud or implemented locally, if desired
+A functioning production-ready CTSA Program-level competition review tool for projects and events that can be used in the cloud or implemented locally, if desired.

 # Timeline
 Broadly, the goal of this project is to provide a minimally viable cloud-based product by September 30, 2019 for initial presentation to and review by the CTSA community.
 We envision a 6-month tail after that dedicated to UAT and feedback; hands-on demonstration; on-boarding (including institutional on-boarding to the NCATS SSO platform); and development of multi-modality educational artifacts.

-Milestone: A functioning prototype of a CTSA Program-level competition review tool for projects and events that can be used in the cloud or implemented locally, if desired.
+Milestone: A functioning production-ready CTSA Program-level competition review tool for projects and events that can be used in the cloud or implemented locally, if desired.

 This translates to the following timeline: